Construction lawyer talks building disputes, variations and contracts

 The approach is similar to any professional service provider.
 If you’ve received the wrong advice, you’ve relied on that advice and as a result, experienced a loss, then I would pursue that professional service provider.

-You should obtain from such professionals their insurances and similar to contractors and suppliers – have reasonable contracts in place to ensure that it’s clear what the scope of work is and their liability.
+You should obtain from such professionals their insurances and similar to contractors and brick suppliers Melbourne – have reasonable contracts in place to ensure that it’s clear what the scope of work is and their liability.

 What are your parting words of wisdom?